Below are answers to the most frequently asked questions about the Diploma of Equine Podiotherapy.

 Who can train as an Equine Podiotherapist?

-Anyone who is over the age of 18 who feels that they are fit and well enough for an outdoors lifestyle working with horses.
+Anyone who feels that they are fit and well enough for an outdoors lifestyle working with horses.

 Do I need a hoof care background to take these courses?